Over 90% of businesses haven't checked their business credit score, which means they're effectively flying blind.

 Where can you get your credit score?

-You need to pay to receive your business credit score directly from a credit reporting bureau, such as Veda, but OnDeck allows small businesses to receive their credit score for free.
+You need to pay to receive your business credit score directly from a credit reporting bureau, such as Equifax, but OnDeck allows small businesses to receive their credit score for free.

 Poolman believes that more and more small businesses will be looking to access their credit score because of its importance when applying for loans.